cockroachdb/docs/v22.2/create-external-connection.md

 For more information on authentication and forming the URI that an external connection will represent, see each of the links to the storage or sink pages in the table.

-{{site.data.alerts.callout_info}}
+### Changefeed sinks as external connections

-When you create an external connection for a Kafka sink, you can only include the query parameters and options that Kafka sinks support.
+Consider the following when you create an external connection for:

+- Kafka sinks: You can only include the query parameters and options that Kafka sinks support.
 See the [Options](create-changefeed.html#options) table and the Kafka [query parameters](changefeed-sinks.html#kafka) for more detail.
-{{site.data.alerts.end}}
+- Cloud storage sinks: {% include {{ page.version.version }}/cdc/cloud-storage-external-connection.md %}

 ## External connection URI format